Notarised Letter of Consent for Children to Travel

-Children travelling overseas with only one parent or by themselves often require a Parental Consent form to enter a country.
-This means that while your child may be able to leave Australia freely (unless they are on the Australian Federal Police (AFP) airport watch list), entering another country may not be as easy.
+Children travelling overseas with only one parent or by themselves often require a Notarised Parental Consent form to enter a country.
+Your child may be able to leave Australia freely (unless they are on the Australian Federal Police (AFP) airport watch list), entering another country may not be as easy.
 The reason is that some countries take a stricter approach in order to help prevent international child abduction.

-To be valid overseas, a Parental Consent form is required to be signed before a Notary Public.
+To be valid overseas, a Parental Consent form is required to be signed before a Notary Public like John Pearce (03 8648 6541).
 This means the Consent form will to be signed by the non-travelling parent/s or guardian/s in front of the Notary.

-Sometimes the Parental Consent form will also need to be authenticated and legalised in order to be considered a legal document in the country where to the child will be travelling.
+Sometimes the Parental Consent form will also need to be authenticated via an Apostille Stamp or Authentication Stamp and legalised in order to be considered a legal document in the country where to the child will be travelling.

 It is also important to check whether contents and layout of the Consent form are acceptable to the other country’s border protection authorities.
 Local foreign offices such as Consulates and Embassies can provide information on acceptable Parental Consent forms and the processes that need to be followed to make these forms legally recognised in their country.